Ukrainian Congress Committee of America: X Congress

+Professor Lev Dobriansky was re-elected as UCCA President by the delegates to the "Tenth Congress of Ukrainians in the U.S.A."

 XI Congress

 The "Eleventh Congress of Ukrainians in the U.S.A." gathered on October 6–8, 1972, at the Hotel Commodore, in New York City.

+Professor Lev Dobriansky was re-elected as UCCA President by the delegates to the "Eleventh Congress of Ukrainians in the U.S.A."

 XII Congress

 The "Twelfth Congress of Ukrainians in the U.S.A." gathered on October 8–10, 1976, at the Americana Hotel, in New York City.

+Professor Lev Dobriansky was re-elected as UCCA President by the delegates to the "Twelfth Congress of Ukrainians in the U.S.A."

 XIII Congress

 The "Thirteenth Congress of Ukrainians in the U.S.A." gathered on October 10–12, 1980, at the Hotel Benjamin Franklin, in Philadelphia.

+Professor Lev Dobriansky was re-elected as UCCA President by the delegates to the "Thirteenth Congress of Ukrainians in the U.S.A."

 XIV Congress

 The "Fourteenth Congress of Ukrainians in the U.S.A." gathered on November 23–25, 1984, at the Hotel Waldorf Astoria, in New York City.

+Ihnat Bilynsky was elected as UCCA President by the delegates to the "Fourteenth Congress of Ukrainians in the U.S.A."

 XV Congress

-The "Fifteenth Congress of Ukrainians in the USA" gathered on September 16–18, 1988, at the L'Enfant Plaza Hotel, in Washington, DC.
+The "Fifteenth Congress of Ukrainians in the USA" gathered on September 16–18, 1988, at the L'Enfant Plaza Hotel, in Washington, D.C.

+Ihnat Bilynsky was re-elected as UCCA President by the delegates to the "Fifteenth Congress of Ukrainians in the U.S.A."

 XVI Congress

 The "Sixteenth Congress of Ukrainians in America" gathered on October 16–18, 1992, at the Ramada Hotel in East Hanover, NJ.

+On the concluding day of the convention, the delegates to the XVI Congress of Ukrainians in America nominated and elected Askold Lozynskyj to serve as UCCA President, followed by the election of the rest of the National Executive Board of UCCA.